Open-STEM/XRPUsersGuide/course/introduction.rst

 The XRP team supports two programming languages for the XRP:

-Blockly
-^^^^^^^
+**Blockly**
-•	A graphical programming system based on Scratch to make it easier to start codingyour robot without the need to the syntax of Python.
-Internally, a Blockly programis translated to Python and saved on the robot.
+    A graphical programming system based on Scratch to make it easier to start codingyour robot without the need to the syntax of Python.
+Internally, a Blockly program is translated to Python and saved on the robot.
 Users can even see the generated Python code to help them learn to use the language themselves.

-Python
-^^^^^^
+**Python**
-•	An object-oriented text-based programming language used throughout industry and taught in many classrooms.
+    An object-oriented text-based programming language used throughout industry and taught in many classrooms.

 Other languages include C and C++.
 There may be other languages that can also work with the RP2040 microprocessor in the XRP.